fedang/fedang.net/content/posts/remaking-sudo/index.md

 }
 ```

+We start by saving a list of whitelisted variables.
+Then, we clear the environment and only add common values from root's passwd entry.
+Finally, the saved values are restored.

 ### 3. Command execution

-At this point we trust the user and we have a prepared
-the environment variables for running our command.
+At this point we trust the user and we have prepared the environment for running our command.
-But there is still something that has to be done before
-we can use the `exec` system call.
+But there is still something that has to be done before we can use the `exec` system call.

 As we saw before in the small test, `setuid` changes only the effective UID.
 Thus, we must commit to the real UID and GID to get the privileges that we want.